moralesn/moralesn.github.io/about.md

 <img src="/assets/me.jpg" style="width: 440px;" align="middle"/>
 </p>

-Hello, I'm Norberto Morales and enjoy uncovering meaningful insights using data in an ocean of information.
+Hi, I'm Norberto Morales and I enjoy uncovering meaningful insights using data.
 I want to use this site to help people learn new skills and share what they learn with others.

-I received a masters in Political Science from Texas A&M University researching, amongst other things, the economic costs of conflict.
-I have written about my research [here]() and resources for teaching in statistics [here](http://www.norbertormorales.com/stata-workshops/).
+I received a masters in Political Science from Texas A&M University while leading research on subjects as diverse as global finance and the economic costs of conflict.
+I have written about my research [here]() and made various resources for teaching statistics [available](http://www.norbertormorales.com/stata-workshops/).
 Prior to my graduate work, I was an Economics undergraduate at Florida State
-University researching the political factors shaping the value of currencies around the world.
-When I'm not discovering things with data, you can find me in hiking trails, kayaking, and learning about technology.
+University researching the various factors that shape the value of currencies throughout the world.
+When I'm not discovering things with data, you can find me hiking in trails, kayaking, and learning about technology.

 If you like my website, you can follow me at: